fengzhyuan/Practices/range_query/README.md

 misc
 ============
-please see doxygen Doc for more details.
+please see doxygen Doc for more details, or `helper` function in `main.cpp` about how to run the code.
 To install document, install doxygen and run 'doxygen Doxyfile' in root folder